The Boston Globe: 19th century

 The Boston Globe was founded in 1872 by six Boston businessmen who jointly invested $150,000.
 The founders included Eben Dyer Jordan of the Jordan Marsh department store, and Cyrus Wakefield of the Wakefield Rattan Company and namesake of the town of Wakefield, Massachusetts.
 The first issue was published on March 4, 1872, and sold for four cents.
 In August 1873, Jordan hired Charles H. Taylor as temporary business manager; in December, Taylor signed a contract to be general manager of the paper for two years.
 He would serve as the first publisher of The Boston Globe until his death in 1921, and was succeeded by four of his descendants until 1999.

 Originally a morning daily, the Globe began its Sunday edition in 1877.
 A weekly edition called The Boston Weekly Globe, catering to mail subscribers outside the city, was published from 1873 until it was absorbed by the Sunday edition in 1892.
 In 1878, The Boston Globe started an afternoon edition called The Boston Evening Globe, which ceased publication in 1979.
 The morning edition bore the title The Boston Daily Globe until the word "Daily" was dropped from the nameplate in 1960.
-By the 1890s, The Boston Globe had become a stronghold, with an editorial staff dominated by Irish American Catholics.